Apr 19, 2024 1:55:14 PM

 Additionally, samples as small as 2 mL can be processed with an assurance that this can be scaled up to hundreds of liters per hour on the production scale machines with the same results due to the fixed geometry Interaction ChambersTM found on each model.

-Vaccine Adjuvants: Some of the most effective vaccine adjuvants are nanoemulsions incorporating squalene, notably MF59 (produced by Seqirus) and AS03 (produced by GSK).
-Microfluidics has been collaborating on vaccine adjuvant research with the Infectious Disease Research Institute (IDRI) and have proved the repeated achievement of particle target sizes enabling sterile filtration of the nanoemulsions.
+Some of the most effective vaccine adjuvants are nanoemulsions incorporating squalene, notably MF59 (produced by Seqirus) and AS03 (produced by GSK).
+Microfluidics has been collaborating on vaccine adjuvant research with the Access to Advanced Health Institute (AAHI), previously known as the Infectious Disease Research Institute (IDRI), and have proved a repeated particle size target for enabling sterile filtration of the nanoemulsions.

 Here’s an example of particle size distributions that were achieved using the Microfluidizer® technology first developed on the lab-scale M110EH, and then scaled up to the production scale M7250.

-Propofol: As an intravenous (IV) sedative-hypnotic that is used in ICU departments in hospitals for sedation of intubated, mechanically ventilated patients, Propofol is proving vital in the fight against COVID-19.
+As an intravenous (IV) sedative-hypnotic that is used in ICU departments in hospitals for sedation of intubated, mechanically ventilated patients, Propofol proved to be vital in the fight against COVID-19.
+Due to its very low solubility in water, propofol is usually formulated as a lipid emulsion like many other active pharmaceutical ingredients (API) such as Aprepitant, Clevidipine Butyrate, Difluprednate, Cyclosporin, Latanoprost, etc.

-Microfluidics® Processors are successfully being used to manufacture propofol.
-After just 2 passes at 20,000 psi the propofol liquid reaches the target particle size with a tight particle size distribution.
+Microfluidics® processors are successfully used in the manufacturing of propofol.
+After processing, the propofol liquid reaches the target particle size with a tight particle size distribution.

 The manufacturing process can easily be scaled up.
 Tests were run in our lab using the M110EH pilot-scale machine and then using the M7250-30 production scale machine.